 Our Team

-Katie is a Ph.D. student with the Messerli Research Institute.
-She began working with striated caracara in 2015 and now leads an international conservation research program focused on their long-term monitoring, understanding the species’ basic needs, and positively changing global perceptions of this unusual and rare bird of prey.
-Katie joined forces with Megan at Messerli to look more closely at what makes striated caracara so different than other falcons and to better understand how their curious nature might help them thrive in changing environmental conditions.
+Katie began working with striated caracara in 2015 and now leads this international conservation research program focused on their long-term monitoring, understanding the species’ basic needs and distribution, and positively changing global perceptions of this unusual and rare bird of prey.
+Most recently, Katie has been looking closely at why striated caracara are so different than other falcons, and how their curious and playful nature might help them thrive in changing environmental conditions.

 Dr. Megan Lambert